BlogMaui ActivitiesWeddingsMaui CateringBali

 Maui County Weather Report

 The weather in Maui is different in each region of the island.
-You'll find that the East side is far more humid than Lahaina.
-You'll find that Kihei/Wailea area rains only a fraction as much as the Iao Valley.
-Weather patterns in each area are respectively fairly similar year round.
+You’ll find that the East side is far more humid than Lahaina.
+You’ll find that Kihei/Wailea area rains only a fraction as much as the Iao Valley (see what to do if it rains in Maui).
+Weather patterns in each area are respectively fairly similar year-round.
 The South side of Maui is the driest and the sunniest.
 Hana is the wettest.
 Upcountry and the Haleakala Crater are the coldest.
-For a better understanding of each regions weather patterns,
+See this week’s Maui weather report below.

 Hawaii Tsunamis